CnC Guide to Collecting Hockey Cards

 • Retail products are available for hobby shops and big-box stores and don’t include everything produced in the product as stated in the checklist.
 Sometimes specific insert sets are made specifically for that retail product.

-• An Example would be Series 1 Hobby vs Retail – Hobby includes everything they make for the product but Retail does not include things like exclusive cards, high gloss cards, patch cards, Easter egg subsets, and more.
+• An example would be Series 1 Hobby vs Series 1 Retail – Hobby includes everything they make for the product but Retail does not include things like exclusive cards, high gloss cards, patch cards, Easter egg subsets, and more.

-Cards come in various sizes so sometimes it’s hard to know the exact size of top loader that you need.
-Download our Thickness Gauge here!
+Cards come in various sizes so sometimes it’s hard to know the exact size of toploader that you need.
+One way is to use a measuring guide: View the Thickness Gauge here!

 A true rookie card is essentially part of the base set.
 This means it has the same type of card numbering as the base set does, like Young Guns for Series 1 and 2.
 There are other rookie cards that are true rookie cards even though they are not part of the base set like Premier Rookie Patch Autos.
 The reason for that is because set collectors include those as a true rookie.